KevinDaSilvaS/Dumont/README.md

 - MAX_CONSUMERS       = "3" Number of concurrent reader consumers for bin log files, Ex: if I have 6 binlog files and three consumers it will likely be distributed between the consumers so each will read 2 files
 - PRODUCER_HOST       = "amqp://admin:admin@localhost:5672/"
 - PRODUCER_QUEUE_NAME = "dumont"
-- READ_FROM_REMOTE    = "TRUE" set to TRUE if your db is on a remote server

 ### Running it
 - cd dumont